gongtao/GTCyclePageView/README.md

 ### GTCyclePageViewDataSource

-Use GTCyclePageViewDataSource to load page contents:
+Use GTCyclePageViewDataSource to load page contents.
+GTCyclePageViewCell is a sub class of `UIView`.
+You can add subViews to GTCyclePageViewCell object, or write your own page content view that inherits from GTCyclePageViewCell class.

 ```objective-c
 - (NSUInteger)numberOfPagesInCyclePageView:(GTCyclePageView *)cyclePageView